combinators/expression-problem/scripts/README.md

-You can execute the code manuall from within the IntelliJ IDE if you like.
-For simplicity below, we show all instructions using the 'sbt' command line.
+For simplicity, all instructions using the 'sbt' command line.

 1. The output directories are `ep-scala-XXX` for Scala generated code or `ep-java-XXX` for Java-generated code. *Note that 'dispatch' is not generated (yet) by the Scala generator*.